-Most often, the back of the hip bone is used as the site of the procedure.
+Most often, the bone marrow sample is taken from the back of the hip bone.
 You will lie on your stomach or on your side for this.
-In rare cases, the breastbone or the front of the hip bone is used as the site of the procedure.
-In this case, you will lie on your back.
+In rare cases, the sample can be taken from the breastbone or the front of the hip bone.
+In this case, you will lie on your back for the procedure.

-Your healthcare provider will clean your skin with chlorhexidine solution.
-He or she will inject you with anesthesia [such as procaine (Novocain®) or lidocaine] to numb the site of your procedure.
+First, your healthcare provider will clean your skin with a disinfectant solution.
+Then, they will inject you with anesthesia [such as procaine (Novocain®) or lidocaine] to numb the site of your procedure.
 You may feel some burning during the injection.
 This will go away in a few seconds.

 Once the anesthesia starts working, your healthcare provider will insert a needle into your bone.
 This can be done using different techniques.
 Your healthcare provider will talk with you about which option is right for you.
 You will feel pressure as the needle is inserted.
 If you are experiencing pain, tell the person doing the procedure.

 If you are having a bone marrow aspiration, your healthcare provider will draw a small amount of bone marrow through the needle.
 This is the “aspirate” or “aspiration.”
 You may feel a pulling or drawing sensation moving down your leg at this time.
 Some people feel very brief pain when the aspirate is taken.
 The anesthetic cannot help with this pain.

 If you are having a bone marrow biopsy, a different needle will be used.
 It will be inserted into the same area as the aspiration.
 A small core of bone and bone marrow will be taken.
 You may feel more pressure during this procedure.

 Depending on the type of cancer you have, you may need to have the bone marrow aspiration and biopsy done on both your right and left hip bones on the same day.